 Paranoia Fuel: "The Walls," "Red Eye," "Sick," and "The Perfect Brother."

 Seasonal Rot: As noted in Base Breaker above, season three (the first half) is seen as the point where the show reached its peak and went downhill.
-The second half of season three (shown as season four in North America) is somewhat better (because of episodes like Dead Bodies, Coat Rack Cowboy, Detention, Long Live Rock and Roll, Toy Train, and Uncle Howee), but this was also the point when Spooksville premiered and most people flocked to that and left The Haunting Hour in the dust.
+The second half of season three (shown as season four in North America) is somewhat better (because of episodes like Dead Bodies, Coat Rack Cowboy, Detention, Long Live Rock and Roll, Toy Train, and Uncle Howee), and season five seems to be a return to the basics (or maybe another misstep, but the promo preview does show that The Haunting Hour is improving).

 "Headshot", "Long Live Rock and Roll," and "Game Over": Your friends matter more than fame, fortune, and prestige and trying to sacrifice friends for any one of these will end terribly for you.